Movers and Shakers | Davinia Tomlinson | rainchq

 What has been the most amazing day in your entrepreneurial life so far?

 Without question, the day I signed up my first customer who then six months later recommended a friend.
-Securing your first paying customer (who isn’t a friend or family member!) is such a euphoric moment for any entrepreneur and as we all know there is no higher praise than a referral so it was a real highlight.
+Securing your first paying customer (who isn’t a friend or family member!) is such a euphoric moment for any entrepreneur.
+As we all know there is no higher praise than a referral so it was a real highlight.

 What has been your scariest moment?

 Prior to launching rainchq, I needed to recruit a female financial adviser with whom to partner on a pilot in order to test the proposition and see if there was adequate demand.
-After a seemingly fruitless initial search, I was so pleased to meet the woman who eventually came on board as the first rainchq financial adviser, but if I hadn’t met her when I did, the launch would have been delayed indefinitely.
+After a seemingly fruitless initial search, I was so pleased to meet the woman who eventually came on board as the first rainchq financial adviser.
+If I hadn’t met her when I did, the launch would have been delayed indefinitely.

 How do you work on making your business grow?